Employee benefits offered by the University of Helsinki:

-At the University of Hesinki, all academic straff members both teach and do research.
-At the University of Helsinki, all teaching is strongly research-based.
+At the University of Helsinki, all academic staff members both teach and do research.
+All teaching is strongly research-based.
 We ensure that you can concentrate on doing research.

 Teaching and research staff have an annual workload of roughly 1,600 hours.
-This means that their hours are extremely flexible: there is no set number of hours to work in a day, and the employee may decide on how to allocate the hours during the year.
+This means that their hours are extremely flexible: there is no set number of hours to work in a day.
+As an employee, you may decide on how to allocate the hours during the year.

 We offer courses supporting researchers at various stages of their careers.
 For example, you can choose from courses about communication, project management, research funding, educational technology and IT skills as well as language courses.